-- (a) Purpose: To allow the Company (i) to be competitive and to be able to attract, retain and motivate appropriate personnel to assist the Group attain its strategic objectives by offering share options to enhance general remuneration packages; (ii) to align the interests of the directors and employees of the Group with the performance of the Company and the value of the shares; and (iii) to align the commercial interests of business associates, customers and suppliers of the Group with the interests and success of the Group. - (b) Eligible persons: The eligible persons include employees and directors of the Company and any of its subsidiaries (including their respective executive and non-executive directors), business associates and advisers who will provide or have provided services to the Group. - (c) Total number of shares available for issue: The total number of shares which may be issued upon the exercise of all outstanding options granted under the New Scheme and any other schemes of the Company shall not exceed 10% of the total number of shares of the Company in issue as at the date of adoption of the New Scheme. - (d) Maximum entitlement of each eligible person: The total number of shares issued and to be issued upon the exercise of the options granted to an eligible person (including any exercised, cancelled and outstanding options) in any 12-month period up to and including the date of grant shall not exceed 1% of the total number of shares of the Company in issue at the date of grant. - (e) Exercise period: The period during which an option may be exercised is determined by the Board at its absolute discretion, except that no option may be exercised after 10 years from the date of grant. - (f) Vesting period: The minimum period for which an option must be held before it can be exercised is one year. - (g) Exercise price: The exercise price payable in respect of each share of the Company shall be not less than the greater of (i) the closing price of the shares of the Company on the Stock Exchange as stated in the Stock Exchange's daily quotations sheet on the date of grant (which must be a business day); (ii) the average closing price of the shares of the Company on the Stock Exchange as stated in the Stock Exchange's daily quotations sheets for the five business days immediately preceding the date of grant; and (iii) the nominal value of the shares of the Company. - (h) Remaining life: The New Scheme remains in force until 26 June 2024 unless otherwise terminated in accordance with the terms stipulated therein.
+- (c) Total number of shares available for issue: The total number of shares which may be issued upon the exercise of all outstanding options granted under the New Scheme and any other schemes of the Company shall not exceed 10% of the total number of shares of the Company in issue as at the date of adoption of the New Scheme. - (d) Maximum entitlement of each eligible person: The total number of shares issued and to be issued upon the exercise of the options granted to an eligible person (including any exercised, cancelled and outstanding options) in any 12-month period up to and including the date of grant shall not exceed 1% of the total number of shares of the Company in issue at the date of grant. - (e) Exercise period: The period during which an option may be exercised is determined by the Board at its absolute discretion, except that no option may be exercised after 10 years from the date of grant. - (f) Vesting period: The minimum period for which an option must be held before it can be exercised is one year. - (g) Exercise price: The exercise price payable in respect of each share of the Company shall be not less than the greater of (i) the closing price of the shares of the Company on the Stock Exchange as stated in the Stock Exchange's daily quotations sheet on the date of grant (which must be a business day); (ii) the average closing price of the shares of the Company on the Stock Exchange as stated in the Stock Exchange's daily quotations sheets for the five business days immediately preceding the date of grant; and (iii) the nominal value of the shares of the Company. - (h) Remaining life: The New Scheme remains in force until 26 June 2024 unless otherwise terminated in accordance with the terms stipulated therein.

-Share options do not confer rights on the holders to dividends or to vote at shareholders' meetings.
+Share options do not confer rights on the holders to dividends or to vote at general meetings.